stefi23/JS30/README.md

 My goal is to get super comfortable with syntax and concepts.
 Why?
 Cause when I have to do something I want to know what options I have.
 This is why I choose to do another JS tutorial.

 I will follow [JavaScript30 by Wes Bos](https://javascript30.com/).
-It's won't involve any frameworks, compilers, boilerplate, and libraries.
+It won't involve any frameworks, compilers, boilerplate, and libraries.

 Vamoooos 💃